dy/spect/readme.md

 It attempts to observe the following principles:

-:gem: **Separation of cross-cutting concerns** with CSS-like aspects.
+:gem: **Separation of cross-cutting concerns**.

-:deciduous_tree: **No overhead** − work with HTML tree (not virtual DOM), vanilla js.
+:deciduous_tree: **No native API wrapping** − work directly with HTML tree, vanilla js.

-:calling: **Progressive enhancement** first.
+:calling: **Progressive enhancement**-ready.

 :baby_chick: **Familiarity** − no entry barrier.

 :dizzy: **No** tooling, **no** boilerplate code, **no** environment setup needed.

-:shipit: **Low-profile** - can be used as side-utility.
+:shipit: **Low-profile** - can be used as side-utility, no guesses about storage, actions, renderer, can be used with different flavors.

 :golf: Good **performance / size**.

-_Spect_ doesn't make guesses about storage, actions, renderer or tooling setup and can be used with different flavors.
 <!--
 ## Installation